lreis2415/SEIMS/doc/en/get_started/data_preparation.md

 # Observed data
 The periodic site-monitoring streamflow, sediment, or nutrient data collected within the watershed are regarded as observed data.
 The observed data is organized as one site information file and several data files corresponding to the number of monitoring sites and monitoring variables.
 ## Spatial information of monitoring sites
-The fields of spatial information of monitoring sites are shown in Table 4.
+The fields of spatial information of monitoring sites are as follows.

-Table 4 Fields of observed data
+\anchor tab_obs_site **Tab.
+Fields of monitoring site data**

 |      Field name     |      Datatype     |      Description     |
 |---|---|---|